rails/rails/guides/source/routing.md

 /photos/1/change
 ```

 NOTE: The actual action names aren't changed by this option.
-The two paths shown would still route to the +new+ and +edit+ actions.
+The two paths shown would still route to the `new` and `edit` actions.

 TIP: If you find yourself wanting to change this option uniformly for all of your routes, you can use a scope.